 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Enter author name: Click here to answer.
-Please use language that you will be comfortable memorizing and speaking aloud.
-Limit length to 30 or fewer words.
-[1].
+Raiko BLONDONNET: In addition to administering halogenated volatiles, this model of acid-induced ARDS could be useful in studying specific pathways, such as those involved in lung epithelial injury and its repair.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera